FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/04-Resource-Groups/README.md

 During a move operation, both the source and destination Resource Groups are temporarily locked for write and delete operations.

-Moving a resource can affect automation, scripts, monitoring, dependencies, RBAC inheritance, and governance because the resource is now managed under a different Resource Group or subscription scope.
+Moving a resource changes its management scope and may affect automation, scripts, monitoring, dependencies, RBAC inheritance, Azure Policy assignments, and other governance configurations.

 ---